Regimental Association

 First published in April 1921, The Red Hackle Magazine is the Regimental Journal of The Black Watch.

-The magazine has evolved over the years but it is now published in November each year.
-The electronic version of the magazine will not be put on this site until 2 months after its publication date and so to ensure that you are sent your own copy you should subscribe to the magazine by emailing admin.bwassociation@btconnect.com or by phoning 01738 444909 or 01738 623214.
+The magazine has evolved over the years and is now published in November each year.
+The electronic version of the magazine will be put on this page four months after its publication date.
+To ensure that you are sent your own copy you should subscribe to the magazine by emailing projects@theblackwatch.co.uk or contacting 01738 623214.

 We also hold some back copies of the magazine and these can be ordered using the contact details shown above.